Over time, you may begin to notice where your way of leading feels effortful—

 There is no right point of entry.

-Only a sense—
+Only a recognition—

 If something in this work resonates, you can begin with a conversation.